indica-mcf/Indica/doc/design.rst

 .. image:: _static/provRelationships.png

-This software a class :py:class:`session.Session` which holds the :py:class:`provenance document <prov.model.ProvDocument>` as well as contains information about the user and version of the software.
+This software provides a class :py:class:`session.Session` which holds the :py:class:`provenance document <prov.model.ProvDocument>` as well as contains information about the user and version of the software.
 A global session can be established using :py:meth:`session.Session.begin` or a context manager.
-Doing so requires specifying information about the user, such as an ORCiD ID (other options TBC).
+Doing so requires specifying information about the user, such as an email or ORCiD ID.
 The library will then use this global session to record information or, alternatively, you can provide your own instance when constructing objects.
-This allows greater flexibility and, e.g., running two sessions in parallel.
+The latter option allows greater flexibility and, e.g., running two sessions in parallel.

 What follows is a list of the sorts of PROV objects which will be generated.
 Each of them should come with an unique identifier.
 Where